camunda/camunda-docs/docs/components/best-practices/management/doing-a-proper-poc.md

 ### Planning the technical environment

-:::caution Camunda Cloud only
+:::caution Camunda Cloud
 This best practice targets Camunda Cloud.
-If you want to run a POC with Camuna Platform 7 you might want to have a look into [deciding about your Camunda Platform 7 stack](../../architecture/deciding-about-your-stack-c7/) for this.
+If you want to run a POC with Camuna Platform 7 you might want to have a look into [deciding about your Camunda Platform 7 stack](../../architecture/deciding-about-your-stack-c7/).
 :::

 Make the necessary technological choices.
-Typically, POCs run on Camunda Cloud SaaS to unless your goal is to valudate that Camunda Cloud runs in your specific Kubernetes environment in a self-managed fashion.
-A simple test account is often sufficient, unless your goal is to do high load or performance tests, for which you need specific hardware.
+Typically, POCs *run on Camunda Cloud SaaS* unless your goal is to validate that Camunda Cloud runs in your Kubernetes environment in a self-managed fashion.
+A simple test account is often sufficient, unless your goal is to do load or performance tests, for which you need bigger clusters.
+Please reach out to us in such cases.

-In case you want to access *systems interfaces* during your POC, set up a *test* system and verify that it is usable.
+In case you want to access *third party systems* during your POC, set up proper test systems for those and verify that they are usable.

 Prepare a location in a *version control system* where you can develop your POC.
 Having a shared repository with history does make sense also (or especially) in a two days POC!
-Collaboration is simplified very much if the Camunda consultant can also access the repository.
+Collaboration is simplified if the Camunda consultant can also access that repository.
 It may worth just creating a repository with weaker access limitations for the POC.

-If your organization cannot easily setup a repository for the POC, or access for the consultant is impossible, you can easily create a cloud repository.
+If your organization cannot easily setup a repository for the POC, or access for externals is impossible, you can easily create a cloud repository.
 We typically recommend [GitHub](https://github.com/), a free account is sufficient.
 It gives you a Git repository and you can invite all necessary people for the POC.
 Afterwards you can simply delete that repository.